meatball133/crystal/concept-wip/numbers/about.md

 Addition and subtraction are used to add or subtract numbers.
 The `+` operator is used for addition and the `-` operator is used for subtraction.
-When having an operation with a float and an int the result will be a float.
+When having an operation with a Float and an Int the result will be a Float.
-The result will be an int if both numbers are ints.
+The result will be an Int if both numbers are Ints.

 ```crystal
 1 + 1